 Here is my post on first aid kits: Linda’s First Aid Kit

 This may be controversial but I love love love essential oils.
 I prefer the brand DoTerra.
 I do not sell them.
 You must decide what is right for you.
-They work for me and can possibly make you feel better during the tough times.
+They work for me and can possibly make me feel better during tough times.

 OTC Drug Needs/Prescriptions

 I want you to think of the (OTC) over-the-counter drugs you use often, or those prescriptions you need on a consistent basis.
 Some may be on my first aid kit list above.
 If the pharmacies are closed and you need a fever or cough reducer, do you have some?
 Do you have some Gatorade with electrolytes?
 Influenza may hit, please be prepared to keep your family hydrated.

 Don’t forget about our furry friends, they need water, food, and items that will comfort them.
 Keep in mind, you may want a 72-hour kit for your pet in your car as well as your own 72-hour kits.